You are currently viewing 25 Free Things to Do in New OrleansPin

 • Po-Boy Preservation Festival – Along the Oak Street business corridor (8100-8800 blocks of Oak Street) and Leonidas Street in the Carrollton Neighborhood.
 Admission is free but costs extra to access po-boy vendors

-Caroline + ErinPin
+Caroline + Erin

-They are freelance web designers and photographers who love finding adventure, both big and small.
-The two make a daily practice of sharing vulnerabilities, truth telling, and side splitting laughter.
-They’ve honed the art of traveling fast and doing all of the things that an adventurer can do in a day or two.
+They are entrepreneurs and creatives who are good at finding adventure, both big and small, everywhere they go.
+The two have made a daily practice of sharing vulnerabilities, truth telling, and side splitting laughter.
+Both value being able to spend time getting to know a place but understand that life doesn’t always allow one to really settle into a place.
+So, they’ve honed the art of traveling fast and seeing and doing all of the things that an adventurer can do in a day or two.
 The couple lives in Asheville, North Carolina and spend as much time as possible in the mountains.

 Leave a Reply